ppmim/PAPI/docs/intro.rst

 Currently it is only possible for PANIC to reduce data taken with the Observing Tool (OT), but not manually with GEIRS.
 PAPI was primarily developed and optimized for reducing broad-band imaging data of extragalactic sources (such as imaging data taken for field galaxy surveys and galaxy cluster surveys).
-Other types imaging data have been reduced with PAPI but YMMV (See :ref:`troubleshooting` for tips).
+Other types imaging data have been reduced with PAPI but results can not be as good as desired.
+(See :ref:`troubleshooting` for tips).
 PAPI is **not** designed to reduce any kind of field taken with PANIC.

 .. index:: prerequisites, requirements